Getting the most out of cross-team collaboration

 Be mindful of conflict

-There is no value in talking over someone else, so if that’s what’s happening, intervention is important.
-Sometimes it’s a simple misunderstanding, other times it’s a legitimate impasse that needs to be overcome.
-Managers can offer impartial help by asking team members to state both their opinion and the opinion of the other person they’re in conflict with.
+Managers can offer impartial help by asking team members to state their opinions and those of the other person they’re in conflict with.

 If things remain snarky and prickly, managers should let the team know that respect is mandatory in collaborative situations.

 By the way, agreement isn’t the ultimate goal.
-Sometimes it happens and other times it doesn’t, but it’s important for collaboration not to lead to hurt feelings and damaged work relationships.
+Sometimes, it happens, and other times, it doesn’t, but it’s important for collaboration not to lead to hurt feelings and damaged work relationships.

 Open the door to learning new skill sets

-“If you have an apple and I have an apple and we exchange these apples, then you and I will still each have one apple.
+“If you have an apple and I have an apple, and we exchange these apples, then you and I will still each have one apple.
 But if you have an idea and I have an idea and we exchange these ideas, then each of us will have two ideas.” ― George Bernard Shaw

 One of the benefits of cross-team collaboration is the development of new skills that result from knowledge sharing.
 When teams are exposed to the ideas, knowledge, and insights of others, they can take what they learn home with them.
-Personally, this is my favorite part of collaboration—the free job shadowing.
+Personally, this is my favorite part of the collaboration—the free job shadowing.

 There are so many things to love about upskilling employees through effective collaboration, such as:

-• Defining each individual’s duties and responsibilities
+Defining each individual’s duties and responsibilities

-• Introducing people to new career opportunities
+Introducing people to new career opportunities

-• Building awareness of what other jobs entail
+Building awareness of what other jobs entail

-• Developing respect for the skills and talents of coworkers
+Developing respect for the skills and talents of coworkers

-• Broadening employee perspectives
+Broadening employee perspectives

-• Knowing where you fit in is vital knowledge when working for a company.
+Knowing where you fit in is vital knowledge when working for a company.
 That knowledge is made much clearer when people see their coworkers contributing in unique ways.

 Make collaboration fun